Track mileage automatically

 For employers

-As an employer, you are not required to provide mileage reimbursement to your employees, but more often than not it will be expected of you to do so, and it often makes you a more competitive employer.
+As an employer, you are not required to provide mileage reimbursement to your employees, but more often than not, it will be expected of you to do so, and it often makes you a more competitive employer.
 While there are several methods by which you can reimburse employees for their work-related mileage, the simplest is to use the standard IRS mileage reimbursement rate per mile.
-Each month, employees submit mileage logs as proof of their business mileage, and for each mile, they are reimbursed 67 cents (this is the official rate for 2024).
+Each month, employees submit mileage logs as proof of their business mileage, and for each mile, they are reimbursed 70 cents (this is the official rate for 2025).
 You should not include this reimbursement in employees' income, as it is not considered a benefit.
 You can then expense the payments of mileage reimbursement from your company profits.

 It is worth noting that while the IRS publishes an official mileage rate each year, you are not obliged to use it for reimbursing your employees.
 You can choose to reimburse them at a higher or lower rate than the official one.